"International Journal of Physical Education, Sports and Health"

 How to cite this article:

 Dagmar Nemček.
 Attitudes and reasons for in difference of children living in orphanage towards physical education lessons.
-International Journal of Physical Education, Sports and Health.
-2017; 4(5): 161-165.
+Int J Phys Educ Sports Health 2017;4(5):161-165.